nolanking90/texlab/crates/formatter/README.md

 of strings representing the formatted document.
 This resembles the use of an accumulator, and in the future should be replaced with an actual accumulator to remove and manual managing of document state.
 - Increased modularity.
-The current formatting logic is over complicated and many cases are handled inside the `TexParent::format` function.
+The current formatting logic is overcomplicated and many cases are handled inside the `TexParent::format` function.
 It would be easier to add new rules and handle special cases if formatting rules were refactored.
 This may require changing the intermediate representation to use